Meadow Vole

 Length

-The eastern meadow vole is active year-round, usually at night.
+The Eastern meadow vole (Microtus pennsylvanicus) is a North American rodent.
+It is active year-round, usually at night.
 It also digs burrows, where it stores food for the winter and females give birth to their young.
-Although these animals tend to live close together, they are aggressive towards one another.
-This is particularly evident in males during the breeding season.
-They can cause damage to fruit trees, garden plants, and commercial grain crops.

 Di